Global Website Privacy Notice

 References in this notice to “you” or “your” are references to individuals who use the Website.

 We recognise that the use and disclosure of personal data has important implications for us and for the individuals whose personal data we process.
 Most of our offices operate in countries which regulate the use, and impose restrictions on overseas transfers, of personal data.
 To ensure that we handle personal data properly, we have adopted a global approach to privacy compliance, as evidenced by our BCRs.
-A copy of our BCRs is available on our Website at the address provided above.
-Alternatively, you can request a copy of our BCRs at any time by contacting us at firstname.lastname@example.org.
+Copies of our BCRs are available on our Website at the addresses provided above.
+Alternatively, you can request a copy of our BCRs at any time by contacting us at email@example.com.

-A copy of this notice can be downloaded from the privacy section of our Website here.
-Alternatively, you can request a copy of this notice at any time by contacting us at email@example.com.
+A copy of this notice can be downloaded from the privacy section of our Website at www.linklaters.com/en/legal-notices/privacy-portal.
+Alternatively, you can request a copy of this notice at any time by contacting us at firstname.lastname@example.org.

 This notice aims to give you information about how Linklaters collects and processes your personal data when you use our Website.
 It is important that you read this notice together with our Cookie Notice and any other notices we may provide on specific occasions when we are collecting or processing your personal data, so that you are fully aware of how and why we are using your personal data.
 This notice supplements the other notices and is not intended to override them.